 New and enlarged livestock buildings and manure storage facilities shall only be permitted in accordance with the Nutrient Management Act and its accompanying regulations.
-Compliance with the Minimum Distance Separation (MDS II) shall be required unless a minor variance is otherwise granted.
+Compliance with the Minimum Distance Separation (MDS II), as set out in The Minimum Distance Separation (MDS) Document, Formula and Guidelines for Livestock Facilities and Anaerobic Digester Odour Setbacks - Publication 853 as amended or revised from time to time, shall be required unless a minor variance is otherwise granted.
 Depending on the capacity of the new or enlarged livestock building or manure storage facility, preparation of a nutrient management plan may be required.
-Nutrient management plans are required for existing livestock operations and manure storage facilities in accordance with the requirements of the Nutrient Management Act is proposed, the proponent shall demonstrate that the resulting smaller parcels will have no detrimental impact on agricultural productivity, operating efficiency and future farming options.
-In considering such applications, regard shall also be had to:
+Nutrient management plans are required for existing livestock operations and manure storage facilities in accordance with the requirements of the Nutrient Management Act